 - Before you think about your questions, consider what you are asking.
 Make sure you are ready for all possible answers to an item before you ask that question.

 While tarot card readings might not always be accurate, there are several reasons for this phenomenon that doesn’t make tarot cards themselves any less accurate.
-Often, the problems we have with specific reading stems from the reader.
+Often, the problems we have with specific reading stem from the reader.

 If a reader is too tired, too emotionally connected to a question, or too inexperienced, it can be easy to make a mistake.
 So, for some readings, you may want to have somebody else read the cards for you for accuracy.